bdombro/slimr/packages/router/README.md

 ## Usage

 For a more complete example, please see demo in repo at `packages/demo`.
+Also, do refer to the extensive in-code comments.

 Basic Example: